github-early-access/secret-scanning-password-detection/README.md

 We will be using this repository to centralize **early** feedback on generic password detection for secret scanning.

 You can use this repository to file issues to:
-- Up-vote a feature or request a new one.
+- Up-vote a feature or request a new one
-- Search for existing issues already reported for potential workarounds.
+- Let us know how the model is performing on your repositories
-- File a bug report.
+- File a bug report

 ## **[Discussions](https://github.com/github-early-access/secret-scanning-password-detection/discussions)**